Firm History

 The practice of law has changed as Macon and the area’s business community have grown and become more complex, but our adherence to the highest ethical standards, devotion to public service and collegiality of our practice has remained steadfast.
 In response to changes, we have broadened our service abilities and practice areas, and our team remains committed to continuing education, keeping us well ahead of changes in the legal profession and justice system.
 Like most lawyers today, some of our attorneys specialize in various aspects of the law in order to better meet the needs of our business and individual clients.

 Our attorneys at Anderson, Walker & Reichert, LLP, regularly practice in all courts in the state of Georgia, in all U.S. District Courts in Georgia and in the 11th U.S. Circuit Courts of Appeals.
-Our areas of practice include, among others, general practice; corporate and business law; insurance defense; tax, estate planning, estates and trusts, wills and probate; guardianship and conservatorship; real estate; personal injury; creditor bankruptcy; employment; and family law, including adoptions.
+Our areas of practice include, among others, general practice; corporate and business law; insurance defense; tax, estate planning, estates and trusts, wills and probate; guardianship and conservatorship; real estate; personal injury; employment; and adoption.

 Good “lawyering” requires hard work supported by creativity and imagination to reach optimal solutions for clients.
 We operate on the premise that planning is key; foresight best avoids disputes while serving client interests.
 However, should an irreconcilable dispute arise or a reasonable settlement becomes unattainable, our experienced team’s goal becomes prevailing in court.